Fukushima: China retaliates as Japan releases treated nuclear water

 Authorities have promised to continuously monitor levels of radiation in the ocean and to maintain a high level of transparency.

-But there are some who are still sceptical given Tepco's track record - the 2011 breakdown of the Fukushima plant was partly attributed to their slow response.
+But there are some who are still sceptical given Tepco's track record - the company has in the past been blamed for a lack of transparency over the disaster, which it has apologised for.

 And while disposing treated water in the ocean is common practice for nuclear plants, critics have pointed out that the amount being released from Fukushima is on an unprecedented, far vaster scale.

 Some scientists say more studies should be done on how it would affect the ocean bed and marine life.
 Environmental activist group Greenpeace has also called for the water to stay in the tanks until better processing technology is invented.